web-infra-dev/modern.js/packages/builder/plugin-node-polyfill/README.md

   </a>
 </p>
 <p align="center">
-  A Universal Build Engine for Modern Web Development
+  A Build Engine for web development.
 </p>

 # @modern-js/builder-plugin-node-polyfill